ReeceGoding/Frustration-One-Year-With-R/README.md

     powerful if used correctly, but the potential for errors slipping through unnoticed is huge.
-This toy example isn’t so bad, but wait until these errors creep in to your dataset with 50 rows and columns, leaving you with no damn idea where it all went wrong.
+This toy example isn’t so bad, but wait until these errors creep in to your dataset with 50 rows and columns, leaving you with no idea where it all went wrong.
 The first time where this really caught me out was when I used the same logical vector for two similar datasets of slightly different sizes.
     I had hoped that if anything went wrong, I’d get an error.
 Because I didn’t, I continued on without knowing that half of my data was now